-Can a Tenant Be Evicted In the Winter?
+Can a Tenant Be Kicked Out in the Wintertime?

 The Belief That A Tenant Cannot Be Evicted In Winter Is a Misperception With Some Indirect False Truth.